FCV17/first-test/README.md

-# first-test
-First Test repo on github
+# First Project on Github

+## About

+This repo will contain the first folders and files of the first project set up on Github